kata-containers/ci/VMs/metrics/README.md

 If you need to make node specific modifications such as:

-- Modify the checkmetrics toml file to take into account the performance of your node.
+- Modify the `checkmetrics` TOML file to take into account the performance of your node.
 - Add in site specific configs, such as PROXY settings.
 - Modify paths, such as the `Jenkins` user HOME path or path to the scripts.